 You really can’t believe how massive Mount Rainier is until you’re hiking up close to its many glaciers and ice fields.
-If mountains make you happy, then you absolutely need to spend a few days hiking in Mount Rainier National Park so you can not only see the mountain from different angles, but also so that you can explore the surrounding peaks and take in the many panoramic views of this vast wilderness called the Cascade Range.
+If mountains make you happy, then you need to spend a few days hiking in Mount Rainier National Park so you can not only see the mountain from different angles, but also you can explore the surrounding peaks and take in the many panoramic views of this vast wilderness called the Cascade Range.

 Hiking in Mount Rainier

-Top 5 Hikes in Mt Rainier NP
+Top 5 Hikes in Mount Rainier National Park

 - Panorama Point via Skyline Trail